jasongoesplaces/OrlandoEats/README.md

 * Allows users to create an account to store favorites.

 ### Getting Started
-The app can be found at the following link: https://aalkowni90.github.io/Orlandoeats/
+The app can be found by clicking [here!](https://jasongoesplaces.github.io/OrlandoEats/)

 ### Built With
 * [Firebase](https://firebase.google.com/) - The database and user authentication